-Chris Brandt is the Managing Partner of Audacious Inquiry (Ai)—he oversees client services, portfolio planning, product development, and operations.
+Chris Brandt is the Chief Executive Officer of Audacious Inquiry (Ai)—he oversees client services, portfolio planning, product development, and operations.
 In 2004 he founded the company with a mission to use information technology as a change-agent for positive impact.
 Mr. Brandt led the effort to become one of the first recognized B Corporations in Maryland; integrating our company’s values with the work we take on has resulted in a greater footprint and alignment with our clients’ goals.
-Through his role in driving the company’s growth over the years, Ai has been consistently recognized in Inc. 5000’s list of America’s fastest growing private companies, and in 2014, he was named Entrepreneur of the Year by Ernst & Young for the Maryland Region.
+Through his role in driving the company’s growth over the years, Ai has been consistently recognized in Inc. 5000’s list of America’s fastest-growing private companies, and in 2014, he was named Entrepreneur of the Year by Ernst & Young for the Maryland Region.
 Mr. Brandt serves as a staff adviser to CRISP, Maryland's health information exchange.
 He served on the boards of the Duke University Alumni Association and the Maryland Small Business Financing Authority.
 Prior to founding Ai, Mr. Brandt held information technology positions with Prudential.
 He holds an MBA from the Wharton School of the University of Pennsylvania and an AB in Computer Science from Duke.
 Chris is a Fellow of the third class of the Health Innovators Fellowship Program and a member of the Aspen Global Leadership Network.

 Greg Farnum is a Principal at Audacious Inquiry with subject matter expertise in health IT and policy.
 He possesses program management capabilities and he can reliably execute federal and state contracts of all sizes, given his 20+ years in leadership roles.
 As a relationship manager for the ONC portfolio of contracts, Mr. Farnum oversees Ai’s activities to ensure quality control and stakeholder satisfaction.
 Currently he supports ONC contracts for: the JIRA issue tracking system; enhancements to the Standards Implementation Testing (SITE) platform; Health IT Certification Program Support Services and the ONC Health IT Certification Program Certified Health IT Product List (”open data” CHPL).
 In addition to his work for the ONC, Mr. Farnum has operated and worked with multiple health information exchange organizations (HIOs) to deploy population health tools, which support health reform objectives.
 Before joining Ai, Mr. Farnum was the founder and CEO of the Vermont health information exchange, called Vermont information technology leaders (VITL).
 He was the former Vice President/CIO for the Vermont Association of Hospitals and Health Systems, and he co-founded the New Hampshire/Vermont Strategic HIPAA Implementation Project (NHVSHIP).
 His Bachelors Degree was obtained through the University of Vermont.